act-rules/act-rules.github.io/_rules/scrollable-element-keyboard-accessible-0ssw9k.md

 ## Assumptions

 This rule assumes that all [scrollable elements][scrollable] with visible content need to be keyboard accessible.
-[Scrollable elements][scrollable] that do not need to be keyboard accessible, perhaps because their content is [purely decorative][] or because scroll can be controlled in some other keyboard accessible way such as through a button or custom scrollbar, may fail this rule but still satisfy [success criterion 2.1.1 Keyboard][].
+[Scrollable elements][scrollable] that do not need to be keyboard accessible, perhaps because their content is [purely decorative][], the scroll area is whitespace, or because scroll can be controlled in some other keyboard accessible way such as through a button or custom scrollbar, may fail this rule but still satisfy [success criterion 2.1.1 Keyboard][].

 ## Accessibility Support